 Hawthorn is the heart medicine of choice in situations where the heart is in need of a tonic.
 Those who are feeling “broken hearted” can also benefit from its gentle healing.
 It takes a while to fully take effect but its effects are permanent and curative.
 It reduces blood pressure, tones and strengthens the pulse, the heart, and the vascular system, and is a diuretic.
 The darker purple-black native haws (C. Douglasii) are also rich in antioxidants, good for heart health.

 The yarrow flowers and leaves reduce blood pressure, act as a diuretic and vascular tonic, strengthen the lungs, support the liver, reduce spasms, and increase blood flow.
 Yarrow grows wild all around me.
 It is a hardy perennial well worth growing for its multitudinous medicinal uses.
-According to Rosemary Gladstar, the wild plants are stronger medicinally than their tamer, more flamboyant sisters.
+According to Rosemary Gladstar, the wild plants are stronger medicinally than their tamer, more flamboyant sisters, however, if you don’t have wild yarrow growing around you but do have colorful yarrow in your garden, use what you have.

 Cramp bark – High bush Cranberry